Nuitka/Nuitka/Developer_Manual.rst

 The "git flow" model
 ====================

-* The flow was is used for releases and occasionally subsequent hot fixes.
+* The flow is used for releases and occasionally subsequent hot fixes.

   A few feature branches were used so far.
-It allows for quick delivery of fixes to both the stable and the development version, supported by a git plug-in, that can be installed via "apt-get install git-flow" on latest Debian Testing at least.
+It allows for quick delivery of fixes to both the stable and the development version, supported by a git plug-in, that can be installed via "apt-get install git-flow".

 * Stable (master branch)